xiix0/scam/README.md

-I've touch'd the highest point of all my greatness;
-And from that full meridian of my glory
-I haste now to my setting.
-I shall fall,
-Like a bright exhalation in the evening
-And no man see me more.
-		-- Shakespeare
+Gratitude and treachery are merely the two extremities of the same procession.
+You have seen all of it that is worth staying for when the band and the gaudy officials have gone by.
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar"